Outer Ring Road, Hyderabad

 The Hyderabad Outer Ring Road (HORR), officially known as Nehru Outer Ring Road is a 158 km, eight-lane ring road expressway encircling Hyderabad, capital of the Indian state of Telangana.
 The expressway was designed for speeds up to 100 km/h, later increased to 120 km/h.
 A large part, 124 km (covering urban nodes viz., HITEC City, Financial District, Rajiv Gandhi International Airport, Genome Valley, Hardware Park, Telangana State Police Academy, Singapore Financial District, and Games village) of the 158 km was opened by December 2012.

 It gives easy connectivity between NH 44, NH 65, NH 161, NH 765 and NH 163 from Hyderabad to Vijayawada and Warangal as well as state highways leading to Vikarabad Nagarjuna Sagar and Karimnagar/Mancherial.
 The Hyderabad Outer Ring Road also helps reduce the travel time from Rajiv Gandhi International Airport to cities like Nizamabad and Adilabad as it connects to NH44.
 The expressway is fenced and 33 radial roads connect it with the Inner Ring Road, and the upcoming Regional Ring Road.

 History

-The Hyderabad Outer Ring Road (ORR) project was conceptualised and initiated in 2001 by the TDP government led by Chief Minister N. Chandrababu Naidu.
+The Hyderabad Outer Ring Road (ORR) project was conceptualised in 2001 by the Andhra Pradesh government under CM N. Chandrababu Naidu.
+PM Manmohan Singh laid foundation stone in 2006 along with Union Minister of Urban Development Jaipal Reddy and Andhra Pradesh CM Y. S. Rajasekhara Reddy in 2006 and phased openings until 2018, connecting key airport/city nodes and transforming Hyderabad's growth, though it's also known for safety issues.
+Other ORRs exist (like in Bengaluru), and "ORR" can also refer to corporate entities like ORR Protection, but Hyderabad's is the most prominent in general discussions.
 Construction for the project commenced in 2006 and reaching completion in 2018.
 Originally, this project was taken up by HUDA (Hyderabad Urban Development Authority) through its internal funding without political intervention of state government.
 On 3 January 2006, Prime Minister Dr. Manmohan Singh laid the foundation stone for the proposed Outer Ring Road (Phase I) near Shamshabad on the outskirts of Hyderabad.

 In December 2022, Government of Telangana planned to monetise the outer ring road through the toll-operate-transfer (TOT) model and generate revenues and called for tenders.